Because families don't struggle with a lack of doctors; they struggle with follow-through.

 Averyn Care exists to take that load off the person holding everything together.

+I wanted to support them living at home.
+What I didn't expect was how quickly everything fell apart.
+Not the medical care — the logistics around it.
 Home health.
 Physical therapy.
 Meals.
 Transportation.
 Records requests.
 Portal access.
 "What did the doctor say?" texts from relatives.
 A new specialist who needs a referral.
 A plan that technically exists, but no one is accountable for carrying it forward.

 Averyn Care was built for that moment.